To help developers work with Steam Deck, we are providing the SteamOS Devkit Client Tool

 If you have an appid for your game already and are using the Steamworks API, you'll want to include the

-file (which should just contain your appid) alongside your executable.
+file (which should just contain your appid) at the top root folder of your upload, as well as next to your executable.
 You can read more about that in the Steamworks API Initialization and Shutdown

 Running uploaded game builds